jellydn/vscode-fzf-picker/FAQ.md

 - VS Code version
 - Does it happen after you reset to default settings (if relevant)?
 - Anything special about your configuration / workspace

-## Known Issues

-### Windows

-There are two ways of running this extension on Windows:

-1. **Natively using Powershell**: This feature is experimental.
-Please file an issue on Github if you find one.
-2. **Through WSL** (Windows Subsystem for Linux): You can run this extension inside a Remote-WSL workspace.

-### NixOS

-The bash scripts use a shebang that conflicts with NixOS: `#!/bin/bash`.
-As bash isn't available in `/bin`, a workaround is to follow the instructions in [Issue #44](https://github.com/tomrijndorp/vscode-finditfaster/issues/44) and change the shebangs manually.
-After this, the extension should work normally.